-We Will Speak Out South Africa is a group/coalition with a membership of more than 200 individuals, organisations and church groups - including faith leaders, members, and survivors of SGBV - who work together to eliminate sexual and gender-based violence in the faith sector and wider society, counter stigma against survivors and work to bring healing.
+We Will Speak Out South Africa is a coalition of more than 200 individuals, organisations and church groups - including faith leaders and survivors of Sexual and Gender Based Violence (SGBV) - who work together to eliminate sexual and gender-based violence in the faith sector and wider society, counter stigma against survivors and bring healing.

 We dream of:

-A united and effective faith response to ending sexual and gender-based violence in South Africa.
+We believe that building a united and effective faith response to ending sexual and gender-based violence can help to achieve our dream in South Africa.

 We believe all people are created in God’s image;